-An employer may provide an employee with a uniform or an allowance in order to purchase such uniform.
-No value is placed on the fringe benefit provided that the employee is required, while on duty, to wear the special uniform and it is clearly distinguishable from ordinary clothing.
+An employer may provide a uniform to an employee or an allowance in order to purchase such uniform.
+No value is placed on the fringe benefit provided that the employee is required, while on duty, to wear the uniform and it is clearly distinguishable from ordinary clothing.